knowledgeboard/knowledgeboard.github.io/templates/blog.md

 great pumps nowadays.
 Finished with tris and bis and uff xD Great great pump in there!
 Just switching between tris with ~21kg a bis with 20kg on hammers and curls 🥵.

+### 2024-07-17 12:39

+Just came from lunch after which we talked with Amy.
+And she was all like 'ahh you are leaving this soon'.
+And she was basically saying that Magda probably does not fully appreciate how much I have helped around here and how benefitial it was.
+I'm really happy that she sees it in this way and I hope the others have a similar point of view about it!